“Therefore, though I might be very bold in Christ to command you what is fitting…”

 to command you what is fitting

 “Fitting” is that which pertains to what is due, duty, convenient.
-It is right and proper for Paul to exercise his authority as an apostle to command Philemon to release Onesimus.
+It is proper for Paul to exercise his authority as an apostle to command Philemon to release Onesimus.

-Discernment in dealing with follows is a great characteristic of an outstanding leader.
+Discernment in dealing with followers is a great characteristic of an outstanding leader.